Sernior/fairness/README.md

 	In multi-threaded gaming engines, priority-based synchronization can prioritize slower threads in order to increase throughput of the graphical pipeline so to increase FPS.

 **Scientific Simulations**:
-	Scientific Simulations often have a pipeline and the highest throughput the better.
-Scientific simulations often have multiple tasks or calculations running concurrently and are also often pipelines that could benefit from developers tweaking fairness policies in order to increase throughput.
+	Scientific simulations typically involve intricate pipelines, and maximizing throughput is paramount.
+These simulations frequently entail the concurrent execution of multiple tasks and calculations, making them ideal candidates for developers to fine-tune fairness policies in order to optimize throughput.

 In these use-cases, priority-based synchronization mechanisms allow for better resource management, responsiveness, and prioritization of critical tasks over less critical ones, enhancing system efficiency and performance in scenarios where fairness and timing are of utmost importance.